Deep Spectral Prior: Introduction

-To mitigate these issues, recent work has explored two main directions~\cite{cheng2019bayesian, jo2021rethinking, chen2020dip, zhang2025survey}.
+To mitigate these issues, recent works have explored two main directions~\cite{cheng2019bayesian, jo2021rethinking, chen2020dip, cascarano2022first, zhang2025survey}.
 One line of research modifies the DIP architecture or optimisation dynamics—e.g., by freezing weights and optimising the input~\cite{sun2021plug}.
-Another line of work augments DIP with explicit regularisers, such as Total Variation (TV)~\cite{rudin1992nonlinear, liu2019image} or Regularisation by Denoising (RED)~\cite{romano2017little, mataev2019deepred}.
-From the perspective of inverse problems, such double-prior formulations are theoretically beneficial, as additional constraints help mitigate the inherent ill-posedness.
+Another line of work augments DIP with explicit regularisers, such as Total Variation (TV) and variants~\cite{rudin1992nonlinear, liu2019image, chambolle2004algorithm,getreuer2012rudin} or Regularisation by Denoising (RED)~\cite{romano2017little, mataev2019deepred}.
+From the perspective of inverse problems, such \textit{double-prior formulations} are theoretically beneficial~\cite{arndt2022regularization}, as additional constraints help mitigate the inherent ill-posedness.
 However, these approaches fundamentally alter the nature of DIP by introducing explicit handcrafted or learned priors, additional hyperparameters, and tuning requirements.
 They move away from DIP’s core appeal: solving inverse problems using only the implicit regularisation of a randomly-initialised network, without any external data or assumptions.
 Once explicit regularisation is introduced, it becomes unclear whether performance gains stem from the network’s inductive bias or the added constraint.
 As such, direct comparisons with these methods obscure the role of implicit regularisation alone in reconstruction performance.
-In contrast, our goal is to retain the original spirit of DIP while addressing its limitations from within the single-prior framework.
+In contrast, we propose the Deep Spectral Prior (DSP)—a novel spectral formulation that preserves its data-free nature while providing theoretical guarantees for stability and convergence.

-\textbf{Contributions.} We introduce \DSP (DSP), a new unsupervised framework for solving inverse problems in imaging that operates directly in the frequency domain.
+\textbf{Contributions.} We introduce Deep Spectral Prior (DSP), a new unsupervised framework for solving inverse problems in imaging that operates directly in the frequency domain.
 In particular:

-\fcircle[fill=deblue]{2pt} A new spectral-domain formulation of that disentangles frequency content.
-We reformulate image reconstruction as direct optimisation over Fourier coefficients, allowing fine-grained control over frequency modes.
-Unlike DIP, DSP enables structured frequency modulation and corrects DIP’s spectral bias.
-DSP imposes a spectral inductive bias aligned with both the statistics of images and the known learning dynamics of convolutional networks.
+\fcircle[fill=deblue]{2pt} \textit{A new frequency-domain formulation.} We introduce inverse imaging as spectral alignment in the Fourier domain, where optimisation operates directly on the amplitude and phase components of the signal.
+This formulation (\textit{Definition~1}) enables explicit control over frequency modes and corrects the low-frequency bias inherent in DIP, yielding an intrinsic spectral inductive bias aligned with both image statistics and neural spectral dynamics.